near/bos-loader/README.md

           [default: .]

+  -c
+          Use config file in current dir (./.bos-loader.toml) to set account_id and path, causes other args to be ignored

-  -r, --replacements <PATH>
+  -r, --replacements <REPLACEMENTS>
-          Path to the file with replacements map
+          Path to file with replacements map

   -h, --help
           Print help (see a summary with '-h')